maeager/Agilent2Dicom/README.md

 ### FID  ###

-Advanced FID2DCM usage from the commandline is as follows:
+Advanced FID2DCM usage from the command-line is as follows:
 ```
 #!bash